Dr. Meiyun Lin (Princeton University/CICS Scientist)

 Office: 250 GFDL Tel: (609) 452-6551 Email: meiyunl at princeton.edu

-Meiyun Lin is a research scientist in Princeton University's Cooperative Institute for Climate Science, a co-Principal Investigator of NASA Aura Sciences in Atmospheric Composition (2014-present), and a member of the NASA Air Quality Applied Sciences Team (2011-present).
+Meiyun Lin is a research scientist in Princeton University's Cooperative Institute for Climate Science and an investigator of NASA Aura Sciences in Atmospheric Composition (2014-present) and the NASA Air Quality Applied Sciences Team (2011-present).
 Lin's research explores the interactions of air quality with weather and climate to inform public policy.
 Specifically, she investigates how Asian pollution, stratospheric intrusions, and climate variability (e.g. El Nino) affect U.S. ozone air quality on daily to decadal time scales.
 Understanding such global sources of local pollution is crucial for setting attainable U.S. national ozone standards.
 Advancing this knowledge can also help in designing effective emission controls to achieve a targeted level of air quality and in projecting surface ozone levels under future climate scenarios.

 RECENT PUBLICATION HIGHLIGHTS!!